Aurora 2030 Project

 Lead: Vrije Universiteit Amsterdam

-- Sarju Rai
+- Sarju Rai, Assistant Professor

 Task 4.1 Challenge-based Cocreation, Service learning and Life long learning